kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 ## Produce.
 - Quantity of work over quality.
 Focus on doing, on making, on producing.
 The more you do, the better your work will become.
 	- The parable of the two pottery classes — one was graded based on how many pots they made over the course of a semester, and the other was graded based on the quality of a single pot.
 The class judged on quantity ended up inevitably producing better pots than the class that over-indexed on quality.
+	- Creative people simply do more experiments.
+That ultimate stroke of genius doesn’t come about because they succeed more often than other people — they just do more, period.
+	- The number of product cycles you’ve gone through trumps the number of years of experience.
 - Look at problems from as many angles as possible.
 Define the problem, and then turn it upside down and reverse it.
 How does that change how you’d approach it?
 What if the opposite were true?
+- Complete quick design projects rather than one big project, to maximize the number of learning cycles.
+Follow up in debriefs to reflect on what succeeded - and what can be learned from things that didn’t work.
+- Chance favors people who do lots of experiments and then pay very close attention when something unexpected happens.
+- Minimize planning and maximize action, knowing the results of early experiments might quickly render even the best-laid plans obsolete.
+Star interacting with potential customers right away.
+Prototype quickly and cheaply.
+Thrive in time constraints.
+- Initiate action, launch rapid innovation cycles, learn by doing as soon as you can.
+- The first step to being creative is often simply to go beyond being a passive observer and to translate thoughts into deeds.

 ## Take care of yourself.